Covid: pandemic is not even close, warns WHO | coronavirus

 At a press conference at WHO headquarters in Geneva, Tedros told reporters that the omicron led to 18 million new infections worldwide last week.

-“Make no mistake, the omicron is causing hospitalizations and deaths, and even less severe cases are filling health facilities.”

-He warned global leaders that “with the incredible global growth of the omicron, new variants are likely to emerge, which is why tracking and evaluation remains critical.”
+He warned global leaders that “with the incredible global growth of the omni, new variants are likely to emerge, which is why tracking and evaluation remains critical.”

 “I remain particularly concerned about many countries that have low vaccination rates, as people are much more at risk of serious illness and death if they are not vaccinated,” he added.